alexurassa/todo-app-frontend/README.md

 # todo-app-frontend ⏲️
-Simple Todo application written in Vue.js
+Todo application written in Vue.js

+## Things you can do 🤠:
+* Create todo 📎
+* View todo 👀
+* Delete todo ❎

 ## Project setup ⚙️